 2) AI Digital Workers – Multiple generative AI systems are used daily by each student CEO to accelerate research, synthesis, design, and experimentation.

-3) Industry Mentors and their AI Digital Twins – We are developing a Digital Twin Accelerator model, enhanced by human capital management technology and designed to transfer knowledge in the form of evidence-based data across all industries and sectors. industry leaders who mentor student teams while progressively building AI-based digital representations of their expertise will scale their impact.
+3) Industry Mentors and their AI Digital Twins – We are developing a Digital Twin Accelerator model, enhanced by human capital management technology and designed to transfer knowledge in the form of evidence-based data across all industries and sectors. industry leaders who mentor student teams will scale their collaborative impact by applying the principles of Service Dominant Logic and Archtecture and progressively building AI-based digital representations of their expertise.

 Academic–industry collaboration is widely recognized as essential for innovation, workforce development and societal impact.
 Yet it remains difficult to scale.
 Industry leaders face urgent, data-rich challenges but lack time, safe data-sharing mechanisms and coordination capacity to effectively engage with student teams and faculty.

 Universities are rich in talent and research capability but often struggle to align academic incentives, student learning objectives, and industry problem contexts.
-Students seek real-world experience, mentorship, and career pathways but rarely gain sustained access to industry leaders, which include the industry association partners of the public workforce system.
+Students seek real-world experience, mentorship, and career pathways but rarely gain sustained access to industry leaders, which include the industry association partners of the public education, workforce and library systems.